microchip-pic-avr-examples/avr16eb32-getting-started-with-tcf-mplab-mcc/NCO-Pulse-Length-Demo/readme.md

 The logic analyzer capture show how the TCF generates a waveform signal NCO Pulse-Length mode.

-<br>Result: TCF is used to generate two pulse-wdth-modulated output signals with a frequency of 125 kHz and with a variable duration ranging from 1 clock cycle up to 128 clock cycles.
+<br>Result: TCF is used to generate two pulse-width-modulated output signals with a frequency of 125 kHz and with a variable duration ranging from 1 clock cycle up to 128 clock cycles.

 <br><img src="../images/ncoPlResult.png">